FolaisSK/CC201/labs/5_FinalProject_edX/instructions-new-edx.md

 <img src="images/new_terminal.jpg"/> <br>

-2. Change to your project folder.
+2. Change to your project folder, if you are not already in it.

-> **Note: If you are already on the `/home/project` folder, please skip this step.**

 ```
 cd /home/project